MiraiSubject/cosette-lite/README.md

 Convenience scripts are present to build Docker images for both components of the repo (`build-bot.sh` & `build-web.sh`).
 There is also an example `docker-compose` file present.

-If building on an ARM based system and deploy to Intel/AMD-based systems you will need to use something like:
+If you're building on an ARM based system and intend to deploy to an Intel/AMD-based systems you will need to add `--platform linux/amd64` to the build command, for example:

-`docker build --platform linux/amd64 --tag oth-verification .`
+`docker build --platform linux/amd64 --tag othbot .`

 to build it for the correct architecture.
 [Refer to the Docker documentation for more information](https://docs.docker.com/build/building/multi-platform/).
 Obviously don't use this command if you're already building on an Intel/AMD-based system and intend to deploy on another Intel/AMD-based system.